ait530/giphyAPI/README.md

 # Gifs Generator

 ### A fun web application that renders clickable gifs.
+Add a gifs topic in the input box, and a set of 10 gifs will render!
 Click a gif to alter its image state!